 This particular skill can prevent heated arguments, fights and prolonged conflict in a marriage but it’s not easy to master it.

-If anger management is something you want to work on with your spouse, consider signing up for couples therapy or marriage counseling.
+If anger management is something you want to work on with your spouse, consider signing up for online therapy and counseling for couples

 There are so many different ways you can be assertive without being aggressive and one of the best ways to do that is to watch the tone of your voice when you’re talking to your spouse.

 Avoid becoming dramatic and letting your conversations go out of hand.
 People start yelling when they become angry or defensive about something.